indianakernick/Chat/docs/task_list.md

     - Maybe hide everything while disconnected.
     - Switching between groups involves disconnecting briefly so that will need to be considered.
+    - A related issue is handling errors.
+If something unexpected happens like a a database error then we should show a generic "something went wrong" message.
 - [x] **[4]** Rename channels
     - Any member of a group can rename channels within the group.
     - The new channel name must be unique within the group.